nwawrzyniak/nwju/README.md

 ```git submodule add https://github.com/nwawrzyniak/nwawsoft-java-util lib/nwawsoft-java-util```

 Do not forget to load the contents of the submodule after cloning, for example with

 ```git submodule update --init --recursive```.

 From time to time its also worth considering updating the library.
-This would be done with
+If you want to update **all** git submodules use

 ```git submodule update --recursive --remote``` and ```git push```.

 Method 2) Adding ```nwawsoft-java-util``` via Maven by adding the following snippets it to your ```pom.xml```: